Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/architecture_overview_netcore.md

 ### Bounded Context

-In DDD, when we start mapping the business domain into objects we have to identify it's relation to each other on a wide scope, at start we identify them as a big and indivisible context to have a clear view of it's relationships.
+In DDD, when we start mapping the business domain into objects we have to identify it's relation to each other on a wide scope, at start we identify them as a big and indivisible context to have a clear view of its relationships.

-When their relationships are identified we have to identify the smallest cohesive scope where they fit together on it's own context.
+When their relationships are identified we have to identify the smallest cohesive scope where they fit together on its own context.
 This boundary is given the name of bounded context.

-A domain object might belong to multiple bounded context, but on each of them will have a different set of attributes that are only relevant to the context they are within.
+A domain object might belong to multiple bounded contexts, but on each of them will have a different set of attributes that are only relevant to the context they are within.

 In some cases, a domain object might change it's name to make more sense within the context it is located.